NoahJpg/Portfolio/README.md

 ## Known Bugs

 * _The background color of the years listed under "My Background" do not appear_
-* _The header for 'My Background' sometimes will not center align on certain viewports_
+* _The borders and alignment for 'My Background' will not center align properly on certain viewports_

 ## License